NetApp/trident/docs/kubernetes/operations/tasks/backends/cvs_aws.rst

 **Example 3 - Backend and storage class configuration for aws-cvs driver with virtual storage pools**

-This example shows the backend definition file configured with virtual storage pools along with StorageClasses that refer back to them.
+This example shows the backend definition file configured with :ref:`Virtual Storage Pools <Virtual Storage Pools>` along with StorageClasses that refer back to them.

 In the sample backend definition file shown below, specific defaults are set for all storage pools, which set the ``snapshotReserve`` at 5% and the ``exportRule`` to 0.0.0.0/0.
 The virtual storage pools are defined in the ``storage`` section.
 In this example, each individual storage pool sets its own ``serviceLevel``, and some pools overwrite the default values set above.